FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-expressjs.md

 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-node/master/app.js %}
 ```

+Once you’ve created these files, you can test the application.

+## Testing the Authentication Flow

-Once you’ve created these files, start up the {{page.technology}} application using this command:
+Start up the {{page.technology}} application using this command:

 ```shell
 npm start